JuliaDynamics/Associations.jl/docs/src/index.md

 ## Related packages

 - [TransferEntropy.jl](https://github.com/JuliaDynamics/TransferEntropy.jl) previously
-    provided mutual infromation and transfer entropy estimators.
+    provided mutual information and transfer entropy estimators.
 These have been re-implemented from scratch and moved here.